raphaelletseng/raphaelle.github.io/_posts/2019-10-05-Getting_to_know_matplotlib_and_python_docx.md

 layout: post
 title: "Getting to know MatPlotLib and Python-docx"
 date: 2019-10-05
+tags: python matplotlib
 ---

 Recently, my boss asked me if I'd be able to automate and expedite the analysis of a set of data so that my colleagues would be able to avoid manually copying and pasting numbers into columns on excel.
 For me this proposed a few new challenges I had not yet encountered:
 1. Writing a working piece of code in python, a language I'd used sparingly and never for any kind of big project up until now.
 2. Figuring out how to generate graphs using matplotlib
 3. Figuring out how to output everything as a word document containing images that depended on the raw input data.

 Essentially, the task was this: How do I take this raw data that represents x, y, z, execute certain transformations on the numbers to get adjusted values, turn the results into a series of graphs, and then output these graphs as a word document along with a set of images that vary depending on all the results?
 It seemed simple enough and doable on python.
 But I ended up learning a bunch of new things I thought I would throw into a little post for future reference.

 ## Transformations